woocommerce/qit-cli/README.md

 - `qit run:e2e my-extension --additional_wordpress_plugins=gutenberg` - Activates the "Gutenberg" feature plugin in the test environment as well.
 - `qit run:e2e my-extension --optional_features=hpos` - Enables the WooCommerce "High Performance Order Storage" in the test site.

-You can use these parameter individually or in combination to create different scenarios for your tests.
+You can use these parameters individually or in combination to create different scenarios for your tests.
 Run `qit run:<test-type> --help` to see all the available options.
 Different test types will have different options to choose from.

 ### Supported Tests